eigen-space/codestyle/README.md

 * `eslint-plugin-eigenspace-redux` - eslint redux rules package.
 * `eslint-plugin-eigenspace-styles` - eslint styles rules package.
 * `eslint` - it checks code for readability, maintainability, and functionality errors.
-* `google-spreadsheet` - it is used to work with google spreadsheet api to automate preparing google spreadsheet with all rules.
 * `ts-jest` - used for jest to work with typescript files.
 * `typescript` - is a superset of JavaScript that have static type-checking and ECMAScript features.
 * `husky` - used for configure git hooks.